ethanwilkins/linux_stoof/README.md

-## Stuff Relating To *nix
+## Stuff relating to *nix

-Contains many aliases for awesomely maximized laziness
+Contains many aliases for bash

 Also something to do with ssh